 Rixos Sharm El Sheikh, 15 Nabq Bay

 This ultra, all-inclusive resort is located near Nabq’s city center.
 Known for the spa as much as the location, this property allows travelers to recoup with Asian and Euro-style massages, steam rooms, saunas, and a Turkish bath.
-After decompressing, guests can eat and drink in one of ten restaurants and nine bars plating food and drink from around the globe.
+After decompressing, guests can eat and drink in one of ten restaurants and nine bars that are plating food and drink from around the globe.
 A practical choice for families, Rixos Sharm el Sheikh caters to little guests through the Rixy Kids Club, which features a playground, cinema, restaurant, and aqua park for children.

 Royal Savoy Sharm el Sheikh, Soho Square